Gifted Student Stories

 Gifted students create their PLP with input from parents and Davidson Academy staff members.
 The PLP is an adaptable document.
 Independent study, internships, online high school and college classes and more may be part of a student’s PLP while at Davidson Academy.

 The goal of the PLP is to personalize the learning experience to each individual’s abilities and interests.
 Our team at Davidson Academy remains open to new opportunities for students and is committed to finding the best fit for each learner.

 Below, find a couple stories of real students at Davidson Academy and the ways they have customized PLPs to their unique interests and needs.

 1) Course Credit Through Independent Study

 A 12-year old gifted student at Davidson Academy Online has a strong interest in neuroscience.
 He’s been mentoring under a professor at Washington University School of Medicine in St. Louis over the summer to deepen his knowledge of the field and gain hands-on experience.
-When the summer comes to an end, the student is invited to continue studying with the professor and his students during the academic year.
+When the summer came to an end, they continued to study with the professor and his college students during the academic year.
 To allow this student to pursue his passions, without falling behind in his coursework and class standing, Davidson Academy allows him to use this valuable time and experience for school credit.
 Now, the student is able to continue his valuable neuroscience coursework and continue to build a relationship with his mentor, without missing a beat on his path to a Davidson Academy diploma.

 2) Telepresence Opportunities